(888) 762-8642

 There are several types of salt, some of which you may have never heard of before.
 Each type has its own benefits and disadvantages.

-• Table Salt- this is the salt you see in shakers all over the place.
-It is dense, small, and very salty.
-In the United States, it is usually iodized, which is something that was popularized in the 1940s due to the common health problem of iodine deficiency.
-Today, iodine can come from other sources, so if you want to avoid iodized salt you can.
-Regular table salt is also widely available, and some people think that iodized salt gives their food a metallic flavor.
+Table Salt: This is the small-grain salt you see in shakers all over the place.
+It is very fine, densely packed, and very salty.
+In the United States, table salt is usually iodized, which arose in the 1940s in order to compensate for lack of naturally occurring iodine in the diet.
+Some people think that iodized salt gives their food a metallic flavor.
 The size and cubic shape of table salt comes from how it crystalizes, which is usually in a manmade vacuum chamber specifically made to keep the salt uniform.
+Because this salt is so fine it's easy to over-salt your food, so use cautiously.

-• Kosher Salt- is a salt with a larger surface area, meaning it clings to food better and dissolves better than granulated table salt.
+Kosher Salt: Kosher salt is a salt with a large and irregular surface area, meaning it clings to food better and dissolves better than granulated table salt.
 Kosher salt is excellent for everyday cooking.
-The practice of removing blood from meat, called koshering, is where this salt earns its name.
-This is the kind of salt used in the traditionally Jewish process.
+The practice of removing blood from meat, called koshering, is where this salt earns its name, because it is excellent at drawing liquids from foods.

 When to Add Salt to Cooking

-This depends on what exactly you are cooking and what kind of salt you are using.
-Salting must be done throughout the entire cooking process, it is not a one and done thing.
-You want to taste your dish as it cooks and add more salt over time.
+The timing for when you add salt to a dish depends on what you are cooking and what kind of salt you are using.
+Salting is often done throughout the entire cooking process, though with some dishes it may be more prudent to add salt just at the end, so it doesn’t overwhelm the food.
+You want to taste your dish as it cooks and only add salt over time if necessary.
 Remember that salt needs time to fully dissolve and permeate a dish, so it is best to learn what exactly salt will do to your food before you start to work with it.

-• Meat can usually be seasoned a day before it is ready to be cooked.
-In fact, this is recommended.
-The longer you can give the seasoning or salt to make its way through the meat.
-If you can't season the meat a full day before you're planning on cooking it, keep in mind that the more time the better.
+• Red or dense meat, like venison, can be seasoned up to a day before it is ready to be cooked.
+If you can't season the meat a full day before you're planning on cooking it, keep in mind that more time is better.
+If you have less than 30 minutes to season your meat before cooking, just season as you cook and forego the pre-salting.

 • Seafood is not like meat.
 It is too delicate to be salted in advance.
-Instead, salt your seafood about fifteen minutes before you're going to cook it.
+Instead, salt your seafood just before you cook it.

 • Eggs cook faster if you salt them!
-If you want perfectly fluffy eggs, add just a pinch of salt before you cook them if they are destined to be scrambled, omelets, or other similar foods.
-You will want to season fried eggs or those cooked in the shell just before serving.
+Add a pinch of salt before you cook to make perfectly fluffy scrambled eggs and omelets.
+Season fried eggs or those cooked in the shell just before serving.

 • Vegetables contain a carbohydrate called pectin, which is not digestible to the human digestive tract.
 This pectin can be softened through the addition of salt.
 Salt your vegetables about 10 to 15 minutes to let the salt permeate the vegetables, but don't do it much earlier than that because they may become rubbery if salted too early.
 The salt will draw liquid out of the vegetables for as long as you will let it, so don't let it go for too long.